WE'RE FINALLY HERE!

-Don't forget your reusable water bottle, sunscreen, a small, closed bag for going out, any medicine you might need, plastic sandals or flip flops that can get wet for the beach.
+Don't forget your reusable water bottle, sunscreen, a small, closed bag for going out, any medicine you might need, waterproof shoes or flip flops that can get wet for the beach.

 Check with your credit card to see if they charge you a foreign transaction fee, let them know you are traveling.

-We recommend you bring a bit of cash, just in case you want to purchase alcoholic drinks, gifts, artisanal wares, clothing, jewelry, art, etc. Make sure you bring small bills (no $100 bills.)
+We recommend you bring a bit of cash to Medellin as well, just in case you want to purchase alcoholic drinks, gifts, artisanal wares, clothing, jewelry, art, etc. Make sure you bring small bills (no $100 bills.)

-One of my regrets coming back from Cartagena was not buying enough artisanal jewelry.
+One of my regrets coming back from Colombia was not buying enough artisanal jewelry.
 It is so beautiful and inexpensive over there, so just a heads up!
-We will also be visiting a gallery in Getsemani with incredible art.

 If you are at a store that accepts credit cards, we recommend using your credit card.
 This is because the credit cards use the official exchange rate, which will give you the best deal.

 Most mornings will be kind of early (7, 8 ish.)
 We did this because we wanted to make sure we got as much done as possible while still keeping things relaxed.
-Cartagena in the early mornings is at it's most authentic, and it's not as insanely hot and humid early on.
+Medellin and Nuquí in the early mornings is it's most authentic.

 We have an amazing group of adventurers and we are so happy you're coming!
 As you prepare for the trip, remember why you signed up, be honest and open with your fellow travelers, and allow yourself to be fully immersed in this experience!